 Dr. Menachof, MD, FACS has performed thousands of facial plastic surgery procedures in over 20 years of experience.
 He has been recognized as a Fellow by multiple academies, named one of America’s Top Facial Plastic Surgeons continually since 2003 and is featured in multiple national publications.

 Filler isn’t what it sounds like – it isn’t a “line lifter” or a “hole filler” – it’s volume.
 This non-surgical procedure results in a full, smooth, more youthful looking appearance, and has little recovery time and immediate results.
 Every face is different and requires different filler placement – the goal of fillers is to bring a smile to your face every time you look in the mirror.
-Speak to an experienced surgeon about your aesthetic goals and determine if fillers are the right solutions for you.
+Speak to an experienced surgeon about your aesthetic goals and determine if facial fillers are the right solution for you.